 Android traditionally hides some special additional features for developers under developer options so that they can test their apps on various supported Android devices.
 Normal users may never notice such features.

 Some beta or experimental features may also be packed with the Android releases under the developer options.

 Chromecast with Google TV (remember it is powered by Android) is not an exception.
 In other words, you can access all Android developer options in Chromecast with Google TV.

 As mentioned, normally, developers may use the developer options in Chromecast with Google TV to test apps and some other experimental features.

-The most commonly used feature of the developer options in Chromecast with Google TV is running ADB (Android Debug Bridge) commands to manage the dongle, e.g., copying files or firmware (Android OS) update.
+The most commonly used feature of the developer options in Chromecast with Google TV is running ADB (Android Debug Bridge) commands to manage the dongle, e.g., copying files or firmware (Android OS) updates.